jmarcelogimenez/icesym/README.md

 ### PACKAGED VERSION

+Download this distribution if you are a final user of ICESym, i.e. you will use it only for research or academic propose.

 #### Installation

 Download the packaged version from [ICESym-Win64](https://sourceforge.net/projects/icesym/files/icesym-w64-20190528.zip/download).
 It includes the simulator and GUI and it was tested in the following distros: